classgraph/classgraph/Zero-Bugs-Commitment.md

 ## 4. We will be respectful and inclusive.

-> Open source communities have been known to reject halting but earnest efforts of new contributors.
-Bug trackers are also full of pet complaints and bugs closed as `#WONTFIX`, without a significant attempt to understand core issues, or to find a solution or compromise.
+(Background: Open source communities have been known to reject halting but earnest efforts of new contributors.
+Bug trackers are also full of pet complaints and bugs closed as `#WONTFIX`, without a significant attempt to understand core issues, or to find a solution or compromise.)

 💡 *We pledge to cultivate contributions and growth in our community by welcoming, encouraging, and helping users who offer contributions;